ibm-cloud-architecture/terraform-openshift4-vcd/README.md

 ### Choosing an External IP  for your cluster and Bastion and retrieving the Red Hat Activation key
 Configure the Edge Service Gateway (ESG) to provide inbound and outbound connectivity.
 For a network overview diagram, followed by general Edge setup instruction, see: https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-shared_vcd-ops-guide#shared_vcd-ops-guide-create-network

 Each vCloud Datacenter comes with 5 IBM Cloud public IP addresses which we can use for SNAT and DNAT translations in and out of the datacenter instance.
-VMWare vCloud calls these `sub-allocated` addresses.
+VMware vCloud calls these `sub-allocated` addresses.
 The sub-allocated address are available in IBM Cloud on the vCloud instance Resources page.
 Gather the following information that you will need when configuring the ESG:
 * Make a `list of the IPs and Sub-allocated IP Addresses` for the ESG.